Laggg/7wd-bot/README.md

 Game finisher is a policy model, which can choose action in some game state: **Action = model(State)**.

-Posible Action - each received card can be
+Posible Action - each received card can be:
 - built
 - discarded for coins
 - used to create a world wonder

 State consist of:
-- the strength of each of the players
+- the strength of each of the players (resources, army, science etc.)
 - information about spreaded cards, each card has embedding vector
-- card embedding consists of:
+- card embedding consists of semantic and informational part (semantic part depends on other builded cards - similar to word2vec approach)
- - .
- - .
+- type of spreaded cards: open-availabled card, open-unavailabled card, closed card, builded card.

 Model consis of:
 - linear layers
 - relu activations

 ![](demo/7wd_2.png)

 ## Additional requirements (Python 3.9+ is supported)